crassaert/php-azure-search/README.md

 # php-azure-search-indexer

-PHP wrapper to query Microsoft Azure Search REST API.
+PHP wrapper to query Microsoft Azure Search REST API by Cédric Rassaert.

 It's strongly recommanded to have a Microsoft SQL Server or Azure DocumentDB as data source.